 The paper is organized as follows.
 In the next section, we introduce the notation and recall the characterization by Candeal and Induráin (2010).
-In Section 3, we factorize one of the conditions used by Candeal and Induráin (2010) in their characterization theorem into simpler ones.
+In Section 3, we show how one of the conditions used by Candeal and Induráin (2010) in their characterization theorem can be split into a conjunction of simpler conditions.
 In Section 4, we give an alternative proof of the existence of a strict unit representation for semiorders under three simple conditions.
 These are necessary and sufficient.
 We do the same in Section 5 for semiorders admitting nonstrict unit representations.
+In the latter two sections, we also characterize the semiorders that admit some special types of representations, namely hollows-faithful, noses-faithful and strict-nonstrict unit representations.
 We conclude with a discussion.